 - Canon Discontinuity: The Women's world title had continuity between multiple companies.
 Her first title reign wasn't recognized by the NWA.
 To counter this, the WWF decided her first title reign hadn't ever ended (not for twenty eight years anyway).
 If you just look at things as they really happened, then her longest title reign was seven years.

-- Cat Fight: Moolah sold pictures of her students in apartment cat fight poses for Bill Apter's magazines, leading to an "Apartment Wrestling" boom in the 1970s.
+- Cat Fight: Moolah sold pictures of her students in apartment cat fight poses for Bill Apter's magazines, after Stanley Weston convinced a reluctant Apter that Sex Sells.
+This lead to an "Apartment Wrestling" boom in the 1970s.
 Previously "apartment wrestling" had mostly been something done by bored pro wrestling fans who weren't trying to make money or entertain anyone other than themselves, similar to Backyard Wrestling.
 In fact, prior to Moolah's commercialization of the concept apartment was a misnomer, as the most common participants were stay at home wives in the rooms of their own homes.

 - Combat Pragmatist: If you were looking for expert mat technique, dazzling feats of agility or stunning displays of power, you might want to look a little further.
 If you wanted closed fists, scratching, raking, hair pulling, fish hooking...you may have found what you were looking for.